AMX Sponsors Team Redline To Elevate Global Sim Racing League, Poised For Market Expansion

 Launching this September on the iRacing platform, the third season offers:

-.25 Versatile Cars: A diverse lineup accommodating all-from seasoned professionals to newcomers.

 World-class drivers from both sim racing and real-world racing will compete in our top category, while our entry-level series are open to racers of all levels.
-All are welcome to join via amxrace.com.
+All are welcome to join via amxrace.

 Cutting-Edge Broadcasts with Multi-Language Support